Atkinson Ave and Mt Wellington Highway bus and lanes, bus stops and pedestrian crossings

-The new lower Nielson Street will open ahead of schedule on Saturday, 14 January at 3pm.
-Thanks to everyone for their patience and understanding over the last 20 days while detour routes were in place.
+The new lower Nielson Street opened ahead of schedule on Saturday, 14 January at 3pm.
+Thanks to everyone for their patience and understanding over the past 3 weeks while detour routes were in place.

 The new lowered road will help reduce travel times, increase truck and freight efficiency, and also enable future mass transit options to the airport.

 Work is on schedule to lower Neilson Street between Galway Street and Onehunga Mall.
 The overbridge has been demolished and the building of the new road is well underway.
 All going well, the new lowered Neilson Street will be opened for use Monday, 16 January.

 Traffic diversions are working well and will remain in place until the road reopens.
 Thanks to all road users for their understanding and co-operation.

 Neilson Street Rail Bridge closed from 27 December to 15 January

 Neilson Street will be closed between Onehunga Mall and Galway Street for 3 weeks to remove the rail bridge and build a new, lowered road.

 - Please avoid Neilson Street if you can, as it will be busy in the area and delays are expected.